Lompoc man charged with attempted murder in shooting that injured 2

 The shooting was reported at about 9:30 p.m. in the 500 block of North M Street, according to Lompoc Police Sgt.
 Vincent Magallon.

-Upon arrival, officers located a 35-year-old male with a single gunshot wound, who was said to be in critical condition Saturday, and a 31-year-old male who also sustained a nonlife-threatening gunshot wound, according to Magallon.
+Upon arrival, officers located a 35-year-old male with a single gunshot wound, who was reported to be in stable condition Wednesday, and a 31-year-old male who also sustained a nonlife-threatening gunshot wound, according to Magallon.

 Police did not identify the two victims although one of them, Joseph Maldonado, was identified in a criminal complaint filed Sept.
 14.